History of the Restoration Movement

 A Biography

 J. H. D. Tomson was born in Tennessee, January 23, 1837, and died at Greeley, Colorado, December 13, at 10 A. M., 1913, aged 76 years, 10 months and 20 days.
-Fifty-seven years ago he was married to Miss Ann Rainey, and to that union were born six children of of which, J.F.
-Tomson, a minister of the gospel, survives, and is now living in Mississippi.
+Fifty-seven years ago he was married to Miss Ann Rainey, and to that union were born six children of which, J. F. Tomson, a minister of the gospel, survives, and is now living in Mississippi.
 On May 26, 1908, we laid Sister Tomson's body to rest at Marietta, Ohio, she having died there; and on the 19th of December, 1913, Brother Tomson's body was placed beside her.

 Having been left almost alone in the world, Brother Tomson married a noble, good sister from Lawson, Mo., who clung to him and aided him in health and who did all that loving hands and heart could do in his sickness; and who, under most adverse circumstances, succeeded in bringing his precious body from Greeley, Col., to Marietta, Ohio, where Brother Tomson wished to be buried, but could hardly see how that was to be accomplished.
 May God bless Sister Tomson for the noble part she performed and the sacrifice she made.

 Brother Tomson was a faithful, fearless minister of the gospel for forty-three years, contending earnestly for the faith through hardships, privations and poverty.
 He was a dear lover of music, both insturmental and vocal, but did not believe in having the instrumental in the worship, neither did he believe in having the church split up into societies (factions).
-He refused as much as $1,500 per year from such a church, and likewise, like Moses, he chose to be with the children fo God and suffer affliction, rather than to enjoy the pleasures of sin for a season (Heb.
+He refused as much as $1,500 per year from such a church, and likewise, like Moses, he chose to be with the children of God and suffer affliction, rather than to enjoy the pleasures of sin for a season (Heb.
 11:24), hence he worked with the church of Christ at about one-third of the above amount the following year.

 He would sometimes say from the pulpit, "If I were to give way to my feelings I would fill this house with music (mentioning the finest of instruments), but what is my feeling compared to God's word?"
 He well knew he must obey God's will if he would inherit eternal life; and being a good scholar, he knew that instrumental melody is not authorized to be used in the worship of God.
 He was particular not to sing a song that was contradictory to God's word, saying, "What is the difference in singing a falsehood and telling a falsehood?"
 Being the author of Gospel Melodies, he was careful that all songs contained therein (for worship), were in harmony with the word of God.

 He loved his brethren dearly, always striving to do all he could to edify and build up, and to keep the unity of the spirit in the bond of peace, that the brethren might all be of one mind, all speaking the same things.
-He was patient and forbearing, never holding malice in his heart toward any one, no difference how they abused or persecuted him; often saying, "If ye have aught against any when—ye stand praying, forgive"; and would pray for mercy on them, like his Saviour, as if he thought they knew not what they do and when better informed they would see and do differently.
+He was patient and forbearing, never holding malice in his heart toward any one, no difference how they abused or persecuted him; often saying, "If ye have aught against any when—ye stand praying, forgive;" and would pray for mercy on them, like his Saviour, as if he thought they knew not what they do and when better informed they would see and do differently.

 The last three years and eight months of his life were spent in the mission fields of the West, where hardships and privations were many; often missing a good opportunity to preach the gospel, as board and house rent would have to be paid, and finances would not permit.
 His last meeting was held in the humble home of Brother and Sister Mortenzen, of Bennett, Col., on the plains.
 His last sermon was on Keeping the Lord's house, Breaking Bread on the First Day of the Week; and it is but natural for us to hope that the dear ones who heard that last sermon will ever remember and never neglect.